StandingPadAnimations/StandingPadAnimations.github.io/content/privacy-policy.md

 - None of the information collected can be used to personally identify you
 - No information is shared with 3rd parties
 - All data is collected from the browser
+- Data is only retained for one year

 The data we collect includes:
 - Visited page